-The country of export will issue SONCAP Certificate (SC) after successful verification, testing to show compliance to standards.
+The country of export will issue SONCAP Certificate (SC) after successful verification, testing to indicate compliance with standards.
 Non-Conformity Report (NCR) is issued for failed products.
 The procedure by SONCAP involves physically inspecting the products before shipping.
 Others are sampling, testing and analysis in accredited laboratories, audit of product processes and systems, and documentary check.

 SONCAP use three major routes for conformity assessment process depending on the risk, safety and the product’s effect on health: